paulshorey/word-editor-poc/README.md

 ## Goal:

-This attempts to insert the contents of another DOCX file into the current DOCX file,

-by creating a "content control" in the current DOCX file, then use **`cc.insertFileFrombase64`**

-to insert a `base64`.
+This attempts to insert the contents of another DOCX file into the current DOCX file, by creating a "content control" in the current DOCX file, then use **`cc.insertFileFrombase64`** to insert a `base64`.

 ## Unfortunately:

-It does not work well.
-The file does get inserted every time (from base64 string),

-but calling the `.insertFileFromBase64` breaks the MS Word editor app UI.
-The editor
+It does not work reliably.
+Calling the `.insertFileFromBase64` function breaks the MS Word editor app UI.

-shows a "Waiting..." then "Inserting..." popup, but it never goes away.
-It gets stuck!
+The editor freezes, shows a "Waiting..." or "Inserting...", but the dialog never goes away until the page is refreshed.

+## STRANGE THING IS...
+THIS IS A CLUE...

+Loading the same OneDrive/SharePoint document in a different tab or even a different computer will show the inserted content correctly - and even triggers the original "frozen" Microsoft Word editor tab to get unstuck and start working correctly again.

+## To reproduce the issue,

+- Open MS Word online (Sharepoint or OneDrive)

+- Click the "add-ins" button in the toolbar

+- Upload our manifest (specially hosted just for this debugging experiment): https://base64-word-editor-poc.paulshorey.com/manifest.xml

+- Click the "FIRST AMERICAN" add-in button in the toolbar

+- Please keep in mind - it is intermittent.
+Sometimes it works.
+Sometimes it even works most of the time or almost all the time.

+- (1) Place the cursor inside the word document

+- (2) Click the “Select Component to Add” dropdown and pick an option.

+- (3) Click "Add"

+- Alternatively, enter your own "base64" or "OOXML" string into the text area below the select UI, then click the correct text-button below the text area.

 ## Debugging:

+Please keep in mind - it is intermittent.
+Sometimes it works.
+Sometimes it even works most of the time or almost all the time.

+We've tried different simple DOCX files converted to base64 or XML, tried to extract the `./word/document.xml` from the DOCX file.

-Tried everything.
-We can use OOXML too instead of base64, but getting the same error. :(
+We can use OOXML instead of base64, but getting the same error.

-We even tried using the API to output the contents of a "content control" as OOXML,

-then use that exact correct OOXML with **`cc.insertOoxml`** to insert the file.
+We even tried using the API to output the contents of a "content control" as OOXML, then use that exact correct OOXML with **`cc.insertOoxml`** to insert the file.
 But no bueno.

 ## Resources: